neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 * [HDF5]_: Hierarchical Data Format 5 (HDF5) to manage large amount of data.
 * [Matplotlib]_: Plotting library for Python (use version >= 1.5.1)

-In addition, you can install doxygen, python-sphinx (with graphviz and Latex) if you want to build the documentation.
+In addition, install Sphinx and Doxygen if you want to build the documentation.

 =======================
 Optional: PyEMF